MokoenaLee/DashBoard_Python/README.md

 ## Product Vision
-For users/companies
-Who need event Audio Visual assistance
+For users/companies who need event Audio Visual assistance.

-The AV Event Dashboard is a productivity management product
-That enables the AV company to track support requests and be able to streamline them in order of importance Unlike the use of spreadsheets to track requests
-This product gives a live interactive and visually engaging way to track ticket traffic in order to make decisions about resource allocation
+The AV Event Dashboard is a productivity management product that enables the AV company to track support requests and be able to streamline them in order of importance.
+Unlike the use of spreadsheets to track requests this product gives a live interactive and visually engaging way to track ticket traffic in order to make decisions about resource allocation

 -Template from Geoffrey Moore's book Crossing the Chasm